RedHatProductSecurity/rapidast/README.md

 - `config-template-zap-long.yaml` : describes a more extensive use of ZAP (all configuration options are presented)
 - `config-template-multi-scan.yaml` : describes how to combine multiple scanners in a single configuration
 - `config-template-generic-scan.yaml` : describes the use of the generic scanner
+- `config-template-garak.yaml` : describes the use of the Garak LLM AI scanner

 ### Basic Example